theopn/dotfiles/README.md

         - `LDR !`: breaks the current pane into a new tab
         - `LDR r`: enters the `resize_pane` mode where you can resize the pane with `<>-+` and `ESC` or `RET` to confirm
     - `$ wezterm show-keys --lua` to get the Lua table of all keybindings available
-- Kitty: The secondary terminal, but its speed as well as the ability able to set scrollback pager to Neovim is slowly winning me over.
+- Kitty: The secondary terminal, but its speed as well as the ability to set scrollback pager to Neovim is slowly winning me over.
-    Since Kitty's window/tab management is vastly different from Tmux and Wezterm, keybindings are also different.
+    As Kitty's window/tab management is vastly different from Tmux and Wezterm, so are keybindings.
     When I use Kitty, I tend to rely on tilign WM and Neovim for multiplexing.
     - Scrollback history
         - `ctrl+a > up/down`: scroll to previous/next prompt